Villa holiday rental questions from the last 27 years.

 Q: Does the property have air-conditioning?

-A: Not often, though this is starting to change.
+A: Generally not, though this is starting to change.
 Remember that most of these properties were built in a time-honoured way in centuries past from stone and other natural materials which are cool in summer and retain the heat in winter.
 You may find that some of the windows are small and there will probably be shutters to keep the sun out.
 The interiors may therefore be darker than you are used to at home.

 Q: Will we need central heating?
 Why is energy so expensive in Italy?